alstat/Yunir.jl/docs/src/man/rhythmic_analysis.md

 !!! warning "Caution"
     It is important to note that syllabification works only on a fully diacritize text as in the input poem here, and that is because each syllable contain a vowel.
 If not fully diacritize, then the syllabification will consider a syllable with only consonant and no vowel.

-So that, if we want to extract the syllables of all the lines:
+So that, if we want to extract the syllables of the first three lines, then:
 ```@example abc
+# Process only the first 3 lines for demonstration
 line_syllables = Array[]
-for line in texts
+for line in texts[1:3]
     words = string.(split(line, " "))

     word_syllables = Segment[]